 Taking public transport is indeed a much, much cheaper option than owning and driving a car or taking a taxi, but there are definitely ways to make travel even cheaper.
 An often overlooked means of reducing public transport cost is the use of transfers and planning your route so that you stay within the between-transfer time limit (45 min).
 I use this method a lot when I’m running errands or going to events, and it saves me 30-50%.
 Below is an infographic that I’ve developed that lists 8 ways to save on public transport costs, with links to each of the various schemes and programmes so that you can read about them more in detail. (more…)

 Around this time of year when Singapore celebrates her birthday, many restaurants and retailers also give discounts to those who were born in the same year and are the same age as our nation.
-Since this is a golden jubilee year, the discounts are even more substantial and have been extended to all seniors age 50 and above (with some terms and conditions).
+Since this is a golden jubilee year, the discounts are even more substantial.
+And they have been extended to all seniors age 50 and above (with some terms and conditions).
 So if you’re a senior, you’re in for some awesome treats! (more…)